4.2.3 Individual interest rates

 A Citizens Advice Bureau in Hampshire reported that their clients, a couple with two children, had taken out a £500 loan to repay their rent arrears which were the subject of possession proceedings.
 The total cost of the loan was £800 in total, with a 60% rate of interest.
 A West of Scotland Citizens Advice Bureau reported a client couple who had over £16,000 in debts.
 The couple had two recent loans from doorstep providers, both granted within two months of each other.
 The first loan was for £500, with a £275 interest charge.
 The second loan was for £100 with a £55 interest charge.
 These loans were being used to help meet the income shortfall on existing credit agreements (Citizens Advice, 2003, pp. 27, 28).

 One alternative for those on low incomes is to see if they can borrow money from credit unions.
 These organisations do provide credit for those on low incomes – typically at interest rates higher than those charged by mainstream lenders but certainly lower than those charged by money lenders and the so called ‘payday lenders’.
-You’ll look at these types of lender in a little more detail later this week.
+You’ll look at these types of lenders in a little more detail later this week.